-C. Vocational Schools & Colleges offer career and technical training in a hands-on environment near your community.

-D. Apprenticeships / Workforce start you working from day one with on-the-job training and technical instruction.
+- Ti - c.
+Vocational Schools & Colleges offer career and technical training in a hands-on environment near your community. - W - D. Apprenticeships / Workforce start you working from day one with on-the-job training and technical instruction.
 It can take one to six years for individuals to receive an industry-recognized credential that certifies occupational proficiency.